zachary-chiodini/Search-Algorithms-and-Simple-Robot-Navigation/README.md

   The step cost is the cost of moving from a parent state to a child state.
   For a typical path finding problem with one robot, the path cost is the actual distance the robot has traveled thus far along the path and the hueristic is the estimated remaining distance.
+  (This problem is not a typical path finding problem.)
   This way, the search algorithm should find the optimal solution with a priority queue while "pruning" the search tree of paths that are predicted to be suboptimal.
   A* search is optimal and complete, as long as the heuristic function is admissable and consistent.